 Before a tax sale, the collector must publish notice of the sale in a newspaper.
 (Mass.
 Gen. Laws ch.
 60, § 40).
 The collector must also post the notice in two or more public places 14 days before the sale.
 (Mass.
 Gen. Laws ch.
 60, § 42).

 At the sale, the property is sold for the owed amount of taxes, interest, and charges.
 (Mass.
 Gen. Laws ch.
 60, § 43).
 After the sale, the purchaser gets a deed to the property, subject to the right of redemption (see below).
 (Mass.
 Gen. Laws ch.
 60, § 45, Mass.
 Gen. Laws ch.
 60, § 64).

-Notice before a taking.
-Prior to a taking, the collector will send you a written notice, publish the notice, and post the notice in two or more public places (Mass.
+Before a taking, the collector must serve you a notice or publish it, and post the notice in two or more public places.
+(Mass.
 Gen. Laws ch.
 60, § 53).
-The right of redemption in Massachusetts.
-Under Massachusetts law, the purchaser who bought the home at the tax sale (or the city or town) generally must wait six months following the sale or taking before starting a foreclosure to eliminate your right of redemption (Mass.
+The city or town then gets title to the property, subject to your right of redemption.
+(Mass.
 Gen. Laws ch.
+60, § 64).

+Under Massachusetts law, the purchaser who bought the home at the tax sale (or the city or town) generally must wait six months following the sale or taking before starting a foreclosure to eliminate your right of redemption.
+(Mass.
+Gen. Laws ch.
 60, § 65).
-(Learn more about the right of redemption after a Massachusetts tax sale or taking in Getting Your Home Back After a Property Tax Sale in Massachusetts.)